Professor Helen Kennedy

 Room: Elmfield, G30 | Telephone: 0114 222 6488 (external), 26488 (internal)

 I joined the Department of Sociological Studies as a Faculty Research Chair in Digital Society in November 2014.
 I started university life at the University of Birmingham, where I got a first class BA Honours degree in English and American Studies, and later an MA in Cultural Studies from CCCS, the famous Birmingham Centre for Contemporary Cultural Studies.
-I received my PhD from the University of East London (UEL) in 2002, for a thesis called ‘Digits and Subjects: Autobiographies of Multimedia and Identity’ which I undertook in a Science and Technology Studies department.
+I received my PhD from the University of East London (UEL) in 2002, for a thesis called ‘Digits and Subjects: Autobiographies of Multimedia and Identity’ which was located at the intersection between Science and Technology Studies and Cultural Studies.

 I worked at UEL for 11 years, where I set up one of the first digital media programmes in the country, and went on to look after a suite of BA and MA programmes in the field of digital media.
 I moved to the University of Leeds in 2008, where I worked in the School of Media and Communication for almost seven years, before coming to the University of Sheffield.